isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

-Of course, a client coming into the newsgroup with an immediate problem wants to hear solutions to that particular problem and is not interested in being force fed obscure traditions and customs.
+Of course, a client coming into the newsgroup with an immediate problem wants to hear solutions to that particular problem and is not interested in being force-fed obscure traditions and customs.
 In order to overcome this learning block, the immediate problem of the Client must be solved quickly and to the point.
 If such a solution is being delivered in an answer posting, though, the Client usually is receptive and can be fed one or two bits of additional knowledge and culture as well.
-If this information is being kept in the same document as the answer to the Clients problem as well, it will be accepted even easier by that Client.
+If this information is being kept in the same document as the answer to the Clients' problem as well, it will be accepted even easier by that Client.
 Thus, a fat FAQ is a great help in the Uplift process.

 Of course, a vast and fat FAQ is no target to point a client to.
 The client has an _immediate_ problem and needs help urgently.
-Thus a reference to The Library should always be specific in nature, pointing the the Client to the properly phrased question, and containing the full URL of the answer.
-If the question and the answer do not match the specific question of the Client in full, it should be accompanied by some additional sentences of explaination, showing the Client how to modify the Library provided answer in order to be useful.
+Thus, a reference to The Library should always be specific in nature, pointing the Client to the properly phrased question, and containing the full URL of the answer.
+If the question and the answer do not match the specific question of the Client in full, it should be accompanied by some additional sentences of explanation, showing the Client how to modify the Library provided answer in order to be useful.